Visceral-Project/EvaluateSegmentation/README.md

 9. Mutual Information

 Distance
 10. Hausdorff Distance (optionally in voxel or millimeter)
-11. Average Distance  (optionally in voxel or millimeter)
+11. Average Hausdorff Distance  (optionally in voxel or millimeter)
+11. Balanced Average Hausdorff Distance  (a novel metric, publication is submitted, optionally in voxel or millimeter)
 12. Mahanabolis Distance
 13. Variation of Information
 14. Global Consistency Error